skarzcode/F-C-Portfolio/learnings/markup.md

 - Additionally, we used <b>*"Tab Index"*</b> attributes to allow users to tab throught content and reveal <br />
 information that otherwise would not have been seen due to css hover animations.<br />
-provides a text description of the button's purpose, making it easier for screen readers to understand the button's function. <br /><br />

 - Finally, we used descriptive class names and id values, which can also help screen readers understand the structure <br />
 and content of the page.
 This makes it easier for users to navigate the page using their screen reader and find the <br />
 information they need more quickly and efficiently.